 Let's take a look.

-McCloud Prairie Maze McCloud Prairie Maze 2022
+McCloud Prairie Maze The 2023 McCloud Prairie Maze: a squirrel!

-McCloud Nature Park and its Prairie Maze is open daily from dawn to dusk, and admission to both is absolutely free.
+McCloud Nature Park and its Prairie Maze open daily from dawn to dusk, and admission to both is absolutely free.
 You can find maps to the maze inside kiosks located at the front of the Nature Center and at the entrance to the maze.

 (Insider tip: If you only have one fall weekend free, I recommend checking out the McCloud Prairie Maze on Saturday, Oct.
-22 during the Fall Colors Festival.
+21 during the Fall Colors Festival.
 The autumn foliage at McCloud is spectacular, and the Fall Colors Festival provides a ton of fun for the whole family.
 The Prairie Maze will host a scavenger hunt during the Fall Colors Festival, so you'll have the opportunity to scour every corner of the maze!
 For more information about the Fall Colors Festival, click here.)

 • OPEN: Now through Oct.
-31, 2022
+31, 2023

 • HOURS: Dawn to dusk daily